elysemontano/elyse-lecture-notes/arrays-lecture-notes.md

      There are alot more mutator built in methods to explore, alot of which are in the syllabus.

 <!-- ```javascript
-var numArray = [58, 93, 405, 20]
+Numbers are sorted based on additional information passed as an arguement var numArray = [58, 93, 405, 20] console.log(numArray.sort())
-console.log(numArray.sort())
 // Output: [ 20, 405, 58, 93 ]